outreachy/website/docs/onboarding-coordinator-flow.md

 - [ ] Project information should be visible to all approved mentors in that Participation (not just that project's approved mentors)

 Project requirements:
-- [x] licenses - identified by the FSF as free *and* OSI approved (there are a few licenses that aren't on both lists).
-Only CC licenses that are "Approved for Free Cultural Works" (no non-derivs or non-commercial).
 - [ ] using a non-free license for a project requires Outreachy organizer approval
-- [x] coordinators can override any other warnings
 - [ ] "Have accepted public contributions from new contributors for at least six months" - use "public" instead of "external"

 Mentor sign-up validation: